 Green Inn — Galilee Glamor

 The wealthy founders of “Monmouth Beach” in the 1870s were determined to avoid the “hotel crowd” scene that made up most of Long Branch and much of Sea Bright.
-They continued with the big dwellings yes, but via private ownership.
+With “exclusiveness” as their watchword, they continued with the big dwellings yes, but via private ownership.
 A few hostelries did pop up though:

 * * * * *